microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ### Examples

-> Spec note: The only new API in this set of examples is the Window constructor.
-Shown here is the general description for the class, so that we can see it in full context.
-But none of the behavior for UWP apps is changed.
+> **Spec note**: Some of the APIs here are new, others have new behavior for WinUI3.
+None of the behavior for UWP apps changes.

 Set the content of a given window and give it keyboard focus.